4/18/2025

 Use what you know from the context to make an educated guess about the meaning of the unfamiliar word.Step 4: Check that meaning in the context

-The meaning you decided on should make sense in the sentence and in relation to the main idea of the text.
+The meaning you decided on should make sense in the sentence and in relationship to the text's main idea.

 1. Sentence Search

-Display related sentences with blanks for missing—but not unfamiliar—words.
-For example: Raymond was the youngest ___ in his family.
+Display related sentences with blanks for missing—but familiar—words.
+For example, Raymond was the youngest ___ in his family.
 He had two sisters and one ___.
 The family ___ in a little house.
-Encourage students to suggest words that fit in each blank, and talk about other words in the sentence that helped them make their suggestions.
-Providing scaffolded practice with words that students can pull from their mental "word bank" builds confidence and proficiency with the strategy of looking for clues in surrounding text.
+Encourage students to suggest words that fit into each blank and talk about other words in the sentence that helped them make their suggestions.
+Providing scaffolded practice with words students can pull from their mental "word bank" builds confidence and proficiency by looking for clues in the surrounding text.

 2. Silly Sentences

 Write sentences that contain a fun, made-up word in place of a focus word.
-For example: After dinner, I was so moozled from the day’s busy activities that I fell asleep two hours before my bedtime.
+For example, After dinner, I was so moozled from the day’s busy activities that I fell asleep two hours before my bedtime.
 I woke up feeling hungry the next morning and sebberly ate breakfast.
-Have students work in pairs to figure out the likely meanings of the made-up words and then replace the made-up words with a real word or words.
-Finally, ask students to explain how they used context to figure out the meanings of the made-up words.
-This activity, like the previous one, requires students to use the construct of the sentence to determine word meaning.
+Have students work in pairs to determine the likely meanings of the made-up words and then replace the made-up words with a real word or words.
+Finally, ask students to explain how they used context clues to determine the made-up words’ meanings.
+Like the previous one, this activity requires students to use sentence constructs to determine word meaning.
 Creating made-up words that mimic verb tenses (-ed) or parts of speech (-ly) reinforces the value of using more than one strategy (context clues and morphology) to determine word meaning.
-As a bonus, this activity can also be used to internalize newly learned vocabulary terms!
+As a bonus, this activity can also help students internalize newly learned vocabulary terms.

 Work with students to create a Context Clue Anchor Chart.
 List and describe five common kinds of clues (direct definition, definition after a comma, antonym, synonym, and example) with an example of each.
-Then, have students suggest meanings for the underlined words in the examples.
+Then, ask students to explain the underlined words in the examples.
 Discuss how they determined the meaning and what clues they found in the context.
 The process of creating the Anchor Chart helps students solidify their understanding of each kind of context clue.
-In addition, the chart itself can be used as a go-to reference before asking a teacher for help.
+In addition, students can use the chart as a go-to reference before asking a teacher for help.

 4. Partner Practice